Basic Information and Frequently Asked Questions

 How should the quilts be labeled?
 Please label your quilts any way you wish.
 You do not have to put the Carolina Hurricane Quilt Project on your label.

 I have scraps and blocks, can you use those?
 No, the block drive is over and I have made all I can.

 Is there a specific pattern that needs to be used?
 No. You are welcome to use the Perkiomen Valley block in this download – Carolina Hurricane Quilt Project – but all designs are welcome.

 What colors or patterns are you looking for?
 Anything you like, that would be suitable for everyday use.
 Clients are able to choose from the quilts sent in, so someone is bound to want what you like.
 Quilts received have been multicolor scrappy, or themed such as blue/yellow, pink/green, lavendar/yellow, navy/ecru, jewel tones, earth tones, pastels, brights.
 Modern and traditional, it is totally up to you.
 Make something you would want to use on your own bed, and it will be great.
 Most of the quilts will be used by adults.
-You can see some of the quilts sent in on these posts – November Update, January Quilts and Story, February Update, More Quilts, Ashe County Quilts, Virtual Quilt Show, and May Update.
+You can see some of the quilts sent in on these posts – November Update, January Quilts and Story, February Update, More Quilts, Ashe County Quilts, Virtual Quilt Show, May Update, and June Virtual Quilt Show.

 I can make a top but I can’t quilt it, can I get some help?